 1. Set Boundaries with Them

-One effective approach to cease enabling an individual struggling with addiction is by establishing clear boundaries in your interactions with them.
+One approach to cease enabling an individual struggling with addiction is by establishing clear boundaries in your interactions with them.
 These boundaries involve explicitly defining the actions and support you are willing to provide and those you are not.
-It is crucial to maintain consistency in upholding these boundaries, even during challenging moments, to reinforce a healthier dynamic and encourage positive change.
+Maintaining consistency in upholding these boundaries, even during challenging moments, enforces a healthy dynamic and encourages positive change.

 2. Don’t Make Excuses for Them